EAAI-20: The 10th Symposium on Educational Advances in Artificial Intelligence

 Nate Derbinsky Northeastern University

 The award consists of a certificate, a $1,000 honorarium, complimentary one-year AAAI membership (new or renewal), and free conference registration to the upcoming EAAI conference and co-located AAAI conference where the award will be conferred.
-The full Call for Nominations will be available soon at http://www.aaai.org/Awards/awards.php.
-For more information, please write to firstname.lastname@example.org.
+Additional information and nomination instructions are available at http://www.aaai.org/Awards/eaai-award.php, or by writing to firstname.lastname@example.org.

 The repository of Model AI assignments is also available: